Run Linux Containers with Docker Desktop and WSL 2

 Today, Docker launched the first Tech Preview of the Docker Desktop WSL 2.
 This means you can now use Docker Desktop and the Windows Subsystem for Linux 2 (WSL2) which is using the hypervisor in the background to run Linux containers on Windows 10.
 With the significant changes to the Windows Subsystem for Linux 2, you can now take advantage of these improvements with your Docker Desktop client.

-Docker Desktop WSL 2 is currently in Tech Preview, and it also requires the Windows 10 Insider Preview builds.
+Docker Desktop WSL 2 is currently in the edge version of Docker, and it also requires the Windows 10 Insider Preview builds for Windows 10 version 2004.
 That means you should only use for not production environments.

 WSL 2 introduces a significant architectural change as it is a full Linux kernel built by Microsoft, allowing Linux containers to run natively without emulation.
 With Docker Desktop WSL 2 Tech Preview, users can access Linux workspaces without having to maintain both Linux and Windows build scripts.